Pola

 4) What happens after the launch (support, bugs, small adjustments)?

-If you clarify these four questions in writing, the chances of unpleasant surprises drop significantly.
+If you clarify these four questions in writing, the likelihood of unpleasant surprises greatly decreases.

-Another point more important in 2026 than before: Rights and independence.
-Does the code belong to you?
-Do you have access to the CMS?
-Can you change hosting?
+Another point that is more important in 2026 than before: rights and independence.
+Is the code yours?
+Do you have CMS access?
+Can you change the hosting?
 Does the agency use proprietary modules that bind you?
 Open-source and clean documentation are often the calmer choice here.

-And lastly: Check whether an offer allows time for quality.
-If testing, accessibility, or performance don’t appear, it doesn’t mean it 'happens automatically.'
-It usually means: You pay later – with time, nerves, or reputation.
+And lastly: Check if an offer allows time for quality.
+If testing, accessibility, or performance don’t appear, it doesn’t mean it “happens automatically.”
+It usually means: You'll pay later—with time, nerves, or reputation.

-You don’t need to understand every line.
-But you should, in the end, feel: This is not a purchase in the dark.
+You don’t have to understand every line.
+But you should have the feeling at the end: This is no blind purchase.

-Do you want to compare offers without worries?
+Do you want to compare offers without a bad feeling?

 Contact